-The CEO and the Executive Vice President are provided a vehicle allowance.
+The CEO and the Executive Vice President are provided a vehicle allowance, if eligible.
 Parking is paid for by PHSA for the CEO and executive staff located at PHSA's corporate office.
+There were no parking fees in fiscal year 2020/21 due to of the COVID-19 pandemic.